Transport to the normal area school

-Children of primary age who are entitled to free school meals or whose families get the maximum level of Working Tax Credit are entitled to free transport to a school which is the nearest suitable school to the home address and over two miles distance (i.e. there are no closer schools).
+Children of primary age who are entitled to free school meals or whose families get the maximum level of Working Tax Credit are entitled to free transport to a school which is the nearest suitable school to the home address and over 2 miles distance (that is, there are no closer schools).

 Information on free home to school transport is available on our school transport page.
 Please note this policy is subject to change.